 Simulated capture data

-In order to assess the true effects of subsampling on density estimates, we needed a dataset with known density.
+To assess the true effects of subsampling on density estimates, we needed a dataset with known density.
 Therefore, we created a simulated population with eight scenarios having different combinations of bear behavior in response to being previous trapped, levels of individual capture heterogeneity, sample redundancy, and uneven density of activity centers (Fig. 1).
 In all scenarios, we simulated capture histories for 30 bears during 6 time periods on a 6 by 6 trapping grid with traps spaced 800 meters apart, for a total non-buffered area of 23 km2.
 Rather than basing our simulations on a desired number of DNA samples for each simulation, we instead modified the likelihood of capture, recapture, and propensity of bears to leave redundant samples in each scenario, allowing us to quantify impacts of subsampling on estimator performance across a range of realistic conditions.